Auto-PRE: An Automatic and Cost-Efficient Peer-Review Framework for Language Generation Evaluation: Related Work

-Although LLM-based evaluation methods have shown competitive evaluation performance, these methods still have many flaws, such as a preference for verbose answers or answers generated by similar LLMs \cite{zeng2023evaluating}.
-Therefore, many researchers have begun to introduce meta-evaluation benchmarks to assess whether these LLM-based methods can achieve high consistency with manual annotations.
+Evaluation methods for LLMs fall into manual and automatic types.
+Manual evaluation (e.g., Chatbot Arena \cite{Zheng2023JudgingLW}) offers high reliability but is expensive and non-scalable.
+Automatic methods include: (1) reference-based metrics such as BLEU \cite{papineni2002bleu}, ROUGE \cite{lin2004rouge}, and BERTScore \cite{zhang2019bertscore}, which are limited in capturing answer quality, and vulnerable to overfitting if references are leaked; (2) multiple-choice evaluation, which is simple but insufficient for open-ended tasks; and (3) LLM-based evaluation~\cite{chan2024chateval,chu2024pre}, where LLMs serve as evaluators.
+Although LLM-based evaluation methods have shown competitive evaluation performance, these evaluator LLMs still have many flaws, such as a preference for verbose answers or answers generated by similar LLMs \cite{zeng2024eeif}.
+Therefore, researchers have begun to explore whether these evaluator LLMs are truly qualified.
 Some of this work involves constructing evaluation benchmarks through random sampling output pairs and crowdsourced manual annotations, such as LLMEval \cite{zhang2023wider}, MT-Bench \cite{Zheng2023JudgingLW}, and FairEval \cite{wang2023large}, but these works overlook biases introduced by the subjective preferences of human annotators.
-To address this, some researchers attempt to create more objective meta-evaluation benchmarks; for instance, LLMBAR \cite{zeng2023evaluating} is an evaluation dataset designed to check if LLMs follow instructions in their outputs, with data samples that have been manually checked by the authors to ensure objectivity.
+To address this, some researchers attempt to create more objective meta-evaluation benchmarks; for instance, LLMBAR \cite{zeng2024eeif} is designed to assess if evaluator LLMs follow instructions, with data samples that have been manually checked by experts to ensure objectivity.
+In contrast to these annotation-heavy evaluation methods, our methods automatically select evaluator LLMs based on objective traits across different judgment stages.